AI

 The structured approach outlined in these steps creates an ideal environment for LLMs to excel at code development:

-Flowchart illustrating a structured approach for code development with five steps: index and analyze existing code, design and build new components, manage dependencies and implement UI, enhance state management and security, and test, optimize, and deploy.
+Flowchart showing a five-step structured approach for code development: analyzing existing code, designing new components, managing dependencies and UI, improving state management and security, and finally testing, optimizing, and deploying.

 Index and analyze existing code: LLMs excel when they can reference existing patterns in codebases.
 This provides concrete examples of integration points, naming conventions, and architecture decisions they can follow rather than inventing solutions.